RMU Movement Range Finder

 Rolemaster Unified does not currently have official rules for grid-based movement.
 To stay as true to "Rules As Written" as possible, the module calculates the exact distance between grid centres and displays any remaining movement in the outermost grid squares.

-Note: Because tokens must occasionally zig-zag to follow straight lines on Hex grids, you may notice a rough 15% "hex movement tax" loss of range on those maps.
+Note 1: Movement tax: Because tokens must occasionally zig-zag to follow straight lines on Hex grids, you may notice a rough 15% "hex movement tax" loss of range on those maps.
+The tax on square grids is lower, and the tax on gridless is lower still (it still uses a micro-grid for part of the calculations when navigating around corners).

 How it works